 The BMW brand (short for Bayerische Motoren Werke AG) is a prestigious German automaker with a fascinating history.
 The brand was founded in 1916 and initially focused on producing aircraft engines.
 The Treaty of Versailles, which ended World War I, forced BMW to halt its aircraft engine production, and the company soon turned to making motorcycles and automobiles.
 By the late 1920s, the BMW dealer network had firmly established itself as a leading manufacturer of motorcycles and, not long after, cars.

-With its headquarters in Munich, Germany, BMW has long been known for its excellent German engineering and luxurious style.
+With its headquarters in Munich, Germany, We have long been known for its excellent German engineering and luxurious style.
 The brand's identity is deeply connected with its German heritage, which greatly influences its design philosophy and technological advancements.
 This German background of BMW is one of the most marked factors when we discuss whether these vehicles would be labeled as imports anywhere outside of Germany.

 Even though BMW's origins are firmly planted in Germany, the company's worldwide popularity and widespread manufacturing are undeniable.
-BMW operates numerous production facilities globally, establishing its status as an international automaker.
+We operate numerous production facilities globally, establishing its status as an international automaker.
 This company's strategy enables BMW to cater to regional automotive markets, keep production costs lower, and reduce risks that can arise with trade tariffs and shipping logistics.
 Key manufacturing locations include:

 - Germany: BMW's heartland, with official dealers in Munich, Dingolfing, and Regensburg.
 These facilities produce a wide range of models, from the 3 Series to the 7 Series, as well as various SUVs and electric vehicles.